Black beans and kidney beans (the most popular red bean) are two of the most popular and easiest types of beans.

 These 2 types of beans taste quite different:

 - Black beans – Fairly hard, with an earthy texture.
 They go well in South and Central American recipes.

-- Kidney beans – A bit softer than black beans, and not too strong of a flavor.
+- Kidney beans – A red bean that’s a bit softer than black beans, and not too strong of a flavor.
 I think I’d say they’re “hearty” beans, which is why they go so well in meals like chili.

 If you’re eating them without much seasoning, kidney beans will likely seem a bit too plain, but they soak up flavors easily, which is why they’re so versatile.

 One last difference to mention here is that black beans are smaller than kidney beans.